evgenyneu/moa/README.md

 ## Logging

 You can use the moa logger to see how/when the images are loaded or debug a network problem.
 One can use a pre-made `MoaConsoleLogger` function to see the log messages in the Xcode console or write a custom logger.
-See [logging manual](https://github.com/evgenyneu/moa/wiki/Logging-with-Moa) for more information.
+See the [logging manual](https://github.com/evgenyneu/moa/wiki/Logging-with-Moa) for more information.

 ```Swift
 // Log to console